tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 random (integer):
 : indicates that the ClientHello.Random and ServerHello.Random values
-are truncated to the given values.
+are truncated to the given length.
 When the transcript is reconstructed, the Random is padded to the right with 0s and the anti-downgrade mechanism in {{RFC8446)}, Section 4.1.3 is disabled.
 IMPORTANT: Using short Random values can lead to potential attacks.
 The Random length MUST be less than or equal to 32 bytes.
-When this element is omitted, the random values are created by hashing the ephemeral public key via the hash algorithm indicated in cipherSuite and truncated to 32 bytes.

 mutualAuth (boolean):
 : indicates whether the client has to be prepared to transmit a